10 Most Popular Traditional Egyptian Food

 The liver is one of Egypt’s cheapest meats, and it’s especially popular in Alexandria, where the iconic Egyptian liver sandwich was born.

-This is one of Alexandria’s best street food lunch alternatives and one of the country’s must-eat meat meals, combining Egyptian spiciness with the Western sandwich.
+This is one of Alexandria’s best street food lunch alternatives and one of the country’s must-eat meat meals.
+It combines Egyptian spiciness with the Western sandwich.

 10. Mahsi

-Mahsi is an Egyptian dish that consists of stuffed vegetables.
-It is a popular traditional Egyptian food that is also suitable for vegetarians.
+Mahsi is an Egyptian dish consisting of stuffed vegetables.
+It is a popular traditional food that is also suitable for vegetarians.

 Rice, herbs (parsley, cilantro, and dill), tomato sauce with seasoning, and a pinch of cinnamon make up the filling.
 Some folks add minced meat to the filling for a more substantial dinner.

-Mahshi is a meal that you must have if you visit Egypt.
-You’ll be smitten.
+Mahshi is a meal that you must have if you visit Egypt, and you’ll be smitten.

 Leave a Reply